NocturnalLyfe/REPO-Speech2TTS/README.md

 **Tip:** You can have multiple models installed - the mod will use the first one it finds in the priority order above.

-**Warning:** Changing to larger model will cause longer launch of REPO and requires a stronger device to run.
+**Warning:** Changing to larger models will cause lag and is only recommended for users with stronger devices.

 ## Troubleshooting